nodejs/nodejs.org/pages/en/learn/command-line/run-nodejs-scripts-from-the-command-line.md

 ---
-title: Run javascript code with Node.js from the command line
+title: Run Node.js scripts from the command line
 layout: learn.hbs
 authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais, akazyti, AugustinMauroy
 ---

-# Run javascript code with Node.js from the command line
+# Run Node.js scripts from the command line

 The usual way to run a Node.js program is to run the globally available `node` command (once you install Node.js) and pass the name of the file you want to execute.